exercism/c/exercises/practice/pangram/.approaches/bitfield/content.md

 ```

 The loop increments the `sentence` pointer so it points to the address of the next `char`.
+`C` arguments are passed by value, meaning that the actual pointer to the input `sentence` is not passed in, but a copy of the address it's pointing to.
+So the address `sentence` points to when passed in can be incremented directly without affecting the original pointer in the calling code.

 After the loop completes, the function returns if the `phrasemask` value is the same value as when all `26` bits are set.
 The value for all `26` bits being set is `67108863`.